 The Best Young Player Award is often the first sign that a teenager or early-20s star is about to move into football's top tier for good.
 One World Cup can change the whole conversation around a player's status.

-This prediction guide looks at the most realistic contenders, the likely eligibility picture, and the young players with the best chance to dominate FIFA World Cup 2026.
+This watchlist looks at the most realistic early names, the likely eligibility picture, and the young players worth monitoring before FIFA World Cup 2026 begins.

 Quick Answer